jsatlien/onboarding-assistant/cli-tool/README.md

 1. **Metadata Generator**: Scans source code to extract contextual metadata
 2. **Embedding Upload Tool**: Converts metadata to embeddings and uploads them to OpenAI

+## Complete Workflow

+Here's the complete workflow for setting up and using the Onboarding Assistant:

+1. **Set up an OpenAI Assistant**
+   - Create an OpenAI account and get an API key
+   - Create a new Assistant with appropriate instructions
+   - Copy the Assistant ID

+2. **Configure the tools**
+   - Create or update `config/assistant_config.yaml` with your API key and Assistant ID

+3. **Extract metadata from your application**
+   - Run `python metadata_generator.py <source_dir> --output-dir ./output`
+   - This generates JSON files with contextual information about your app

+4. **Generate and upload embeddings**
+   - Run `python upload_embeddings.py --config ./config/assistant_config.yaml`
+   - This creates embeddings for each route and stores them locally

+5. **Integrate the Onboarding Assistant into your application**
+   - Follow the integration instructions in the main project README

 ## Metadata Generator

 This tool scans source code files (.vue, .cs, .json) to extract contextual metadata for the Onboarding Assistant.
 The metadata is output as structured JSON files that can be used for RAG (Retrieval Augmented Generation) embedding with OpenAI.